Competition timeline

 April 2, 2025 (tentative)

-1. Register for the challenge
+1. Register for the competition

-You can participate in the challenge as an individual or as a team of up to five members.
+You can participate in the competition as an individual or as a team of up to five members.
 If you are under 13 years old, you are not allowed to register for this competition or provide any personal information on this form.
 Your parent or guardian must register on your behalf and manage your account.
 Please ask that person for assistance to complete this registration and participate in the NSF Game Maker Awards.

 If you're submitting as a team: